The last Lord Field

 1930s

-Lord Leslie Charles Field, the 20th Baron, shifted the family’s focus from agriculture to property development.
+Lord Leslie Charles Field, shifted the family’s focus from agriculture to property development.
 Within a decade, he had constructed and let over 250 homes in Newhaven—housing 1 in 8 local residents at the time.

 Lord Field received a European Heritage Award nomination for the meticulous restoration of both his English country estate, Walton Hall in Warwickshire, and Pitfour Castle in St Madoes, Perthshire.